+35725368683

 Citizenship application submission

-The above applications can be submitted to the Civil Registry and Migration Department, the district offices in each city, or at embassies/consulates abroad.
-The Citizenship Section of the Civil Registry and Migration Department will process all the applications.
+The above applications can be submitted to the Civil Registry Directorate of the Ministry of Interior, the district offices in each city, or at embassies/consulates abroad.
+The Civil Registry Department will process all the applications.

 If you live outside of Cyprus, you should apply at the Cyprus Embassy in your country.